project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 #### Titles and headings

-**Use short descriptive titles**:Titles should be 80 characters or fewer.
+**Use short descriptive titles**: Titles should be 80 characters or fewer.
 Avoid redundancy.
-All main headings and subheadings use sentence caps: only the first letter of the first word is capitalized.
+For all main headings and subheadings use title case: only the first letter of the first word is capitalized.
 Everything else except proper names is in lowercase.
-(Sunbird is a proper name.)
+(Sunbird is a proper name)

 #### General text

-Use short and appropriate sentences.Try to write in a very clear and concise manner.
+Use short and appropriate sentences.
+Try to write in a very clear and concise manner.
 Avoid using jargons and words that are hard to understand.
 Be specific about who your audience is.

 #### Sentence length